numberly/flask-graphite/docs/get-started.rst

     $ curl http://localhost:5000/bar

-By doing this, the `foo` view will be executed, and thanks to the Flask-Graphite plugin, a number of metrics will be available.
+By doing this, the `foo` view will be executed, and thanks to the Flask-Graphite plugin, a number of metrics will be available on your graphite server.

 .. _carbon-aggregator: http://graphite.readthedocs.io/en/latest/carbon-daemons.html#carbon-aggregator-py